top of page

 Geneva Lake Environmental Agency

-The Geneva Lake Environmental Agency is determined to maintain Geneva Lake's resources by protecting, preserving and enhancing a desirable lake and watershed quality, through monitoring, protection and education.
+The Geneva Lake Environmental Agency is determined to maintain the environment and resources of Geneva Lake by protecting, preserving, and enhancing lake and watershed quality through monitoring, data collection, and education.

 • Instagram